Shipping to Canada? Five Secrets to Logistics Efficiency.

 The breaking point for this Pennsylvania-based musical instruments manufacturer came when shipments to its Canadian music store customers not only arrived late but store managers had to physically travel to a warehouse to pick up the shipments.
 The situation was further exacerbated when the store managers were presented with unexpected invoices for duties and brokerage fees.

 For the U.S. manufacturer, this was a perfect storm of logistics failures.
-Everything that could have gone wrong did go wrong.
+Everything that could have gone wrong did go wrong, there was no plan B in the supply chain.
 When the manufacturer demanded an explanation from its logistics provider, it became clear that the two parties had neglected to agree upon the proper terms of service for deliveries – a critical oversight in international shipping.

 What should have happened was for the manufacturer and its logistics provider to determine precise conditions and responsibilities for the shipment, as set forth in an internationally recognized list of rules known as IncoTerms.
 But since that discussion never took place, the manufacturer mistakenly assumed the logistics provider would pay all customs-related fees and ensure final delivery to the retail locations.